mrcrmn/docc/content/docs/settings.md

 ## Social Links

-At the top of the page, you can see some icons which link to Twitter/GitHub or personal website.
-These links are also defined in your `gridsome.config.js` like this:
+At the top of the page, you can see a few icons that link to another website, Twitter, or GitHub profile.
+These links are also defined in the `gridsome.config.js` file like this:

 ```js